Share post:

 Is a second home a good investment in London?

 Yes, it is, but only if you manage it strategically.
 A second home is not just there to increase your portfolio.
-It can be used as a secure source of income.
+It can serve as a reliable source of income.
 Don’t let it sit empty, because it will incur costs (e.g., service charges and holding costs) and will still be taxed at a higher rate than a standard home.

 With London’s strong rental demand, you can explore different ways to earn from your second home.
 When done effectively, it can help you achieve financial stability.